It's a Heartache: Background

 "It's a Heartache" was recorded at The Factory Sound in Surrey, England, in 1977.
 Producer David Mackay finished the construction of his recording studio in mid-1977, and this song was cut during the very first session.

 "It's a Heartache" was one of the first recordings Tyler made following a surgical procedure to remove nodules from her vocal folds.
 The procedure left Tyler with an "unusually husky voice", which AllMusic journalist Marcy Donelson described as "an effective instrument".

 Release

-Producer David Mackay recalled that RCA was reluctant to release the single.
-The label was pre-occupied with reissuing Elvis Presley's back catalogue following his recent death.
+Producer David Mackay recalled that RCA Records was reluctant to release the single as the label was pre-occupied with reissuing Elvis Presley's back catalogue following his unexpected death in August 1977.
 Mackay, Scott and Wolfe threatened to terminate their contract with RCA if they did not release the track immediately.
 "It's a Heartache" was released on 4 November 1977 in parts of Europe, including the United Kingdom, and March 1978 in the United States and Canada.